How to Get Your New Hampshire Insurance License in 2026

 New Hampshire Has No Mandatory Pre-Licensing Education

 Unlike most states, New Hampshire does not require any pre-licensing hours for an insurance license.
 You can study on your own schedule and go straight to the PSI exam.
 All school products are voluntary exam prep only — strongly recommended, but completely optional.
-Note: the $210 application fee is higher than most states.
+Note: the $210 application fee is a required state cost.

 Top 3 New Hampshire Insurance Exam Prep Courses